Menu

 From the high points on the western side of the island — particularly above Houlakia and Agios Sostis on the north — the ancient island of Delos is clearly visible: a low, flat form in the sea about 2 km offshore.
 Delos is one of the most significant archaeological sites in the ancient Greek world and accessible by boat from Mykonos Town.
 Drive to the elevated viewpoints first, then take the morning boat.

-FAQs About Car Rental in Mykonos
+Rent a Car in Mykonos

 Plan Your Mykonos Trip